U.S. Route 2 in North Dakota

 U.S. Highway 2 (US 2) is a 358.090 mi United States Numbered Highway in North Dakota, which runs from the Montana state line east to the Red River at Grand Forks.
-The route connects the cities of Williston, Minot, and Grand Forks.
+The route connects the cities of Williston, Minot, Devils Lake, and Grand Forks.
 Of the 358 mi of US 2 in North Dakota, all but the westernmost 12 mi have four lanes.